learn-co-curriculum/ruby-symbols-code-along/README.md

 ## Code Along: Basic Symbols

 ***This is a code along exercise.
-There are no tests to pass, just follow along with the guide and get your code working***.
+First we will go through a couple of examples in your terminal.
+Then you will fork and clone this lab to complete the exercise and make your tests pass.

 ### Step 1: Symbol Syntax Options

 If you look at the examples below, you can see we have to `food` hashes.
 They behave exactly the same way, but as you can see look slightly different.

-In Exammple 1 we are using a using a symbol followed by a hash rocket which is pointing to the value.
+In Example 1 we are using a using a symbol followed by a hash rocket which is pointing to the value.
 So the symbol `:pizza` is pointing to the value `"awesome"`
 ####Example 1

 ```